 The Clinical/Counseling program in Psychology is designed to prepare students interested in going into the helping professions and human services.

-Techniques range from clinical interviewing and paper-and-pencil testing to the use of computerized tests.
-Students are invited to take a full year of psychopathology which allows for very deep explorations regarding the etiology, symptoms, and treatments of a large variety of abnormal behaviors.
+- Students are invited to take a full year of psychopathology which allows for deep explorations regarding the etiology, symptoms, and treatments of a large variety of behaviors and diagnoses.

-All students work closely with a clinical or counseling faculty member on a senior research project of interest to the student.
+Close faculty-student interaction: All students work closely with a faculty member on a senior research project involving some aspect of diagnosis or treatment that is of interest to the student.
 By graduation, most students have worked on at least one additional project with a faculty member and played a role in presenting the findings at a regional psychology conference.